Bob Cleroux: Notable bouts during heavyweight title reign

 He then stopped Richie Norden by TKO and defeated Buddy Turman with a second-round knockout in their rematch on October 26, 1960, in Montreal.

 Cleroux was arranged to face Chuvalo in a rematch for the Canadian heavyweight championship.
 He lost the heavyweight title to Chuvalo on November 23, 1960, with former world heavyweight champion Jack Sharkey serving as referee.
 With 9,732 people in attendance, the gate receipts reached $52,738.

+The Ring magazine rated Cleroux as the world's seventh-best heavyweight for 1960 in its February 1961 issue.

 Reclaiming the Canadian heavyweight championship, August 1961

 In August 1961, one year after his title loss, he won the Canadian heavyweight championship from George Chuvalo for the second time.
 The fight was the third time the pair contested the Canadian title, generating a gate of $198,000.

-Both The Ring and the National Boxing Association placed him sixth among world heavyweights by October 1961.
+The National Boxing Association placed him sixth among world heavyweights by October 1961.
 The heavyweight champion lined up a non-title ten-round match with Archie Moore for December 5, 1961, while disregarding his rematch clause with Chuvalo.
 The bout was cancelled by Eddie Quinn due to poor ticket sales.

 Cleroux successfully defended his Canadian heavyweight title with a knockout win over Cecil Gray in January 1962.

 In San Francisco on April 18, 1962, he lost by decision to the fifth-ranked heavyweight Zora Folley.
+He was ranked seventh in the 1962 annual ratings of The Ring magazine's February 1963 issue.

-He hung up his gloves following the Folley fight.
-After a staff cutback cost Cleroux his brewery job, he began a comeback campaign.
+After the Folley fight, he stepped away from boxing and spent a few years employed at a brewery.
+When a staff cutback cost Cleroux his brewery job, he began a comeback campaign.
 He returned from a five-year retirement in July 1968.
 His October 1968 win against Jean-Claude Roy propelled him to top title contender status in the rankings released by the Canadian Professional Boxing Federation.

 He defeated Cleveland Williams in November 1968 at the Montreal Forum.
 More than 11,000 fans turned out for the fight, and all three officials ruled unanimously in Cleroux's favor.

 After an 8-fight win streak, his last professional bout came in July 1969, where he lost a split decision against Billy Joiner at Paul Sauvé Arena.
 Attendance for the fight was just shy of 5,000.
 His defeat knocked him out of the World Boxing Association's top ten where he had been ranked ninth, costing him a title opportunity against Jimmy Ellis for the WBA heavyweight belt.

 From 1957 to 1969, the Montreal heavyweight took part in 54 bouts, finishing with a career record of 47 victories, 6 defeats, 1 draw, and 37 knockouts.